codeur/paybox_system/README.md

 Paybox::System::Base.hash_form_fields_from(:site => "XYZ") # => returns { "PBX_SITE" => "XYZ", etc. }
 ```

-The returning Hash also contains 3 additional keys : `PBX_HASH` that is always
+The returning Hash also contains 3 additional keys: `PBX_HASH` that is always
 `SHA512`, `PBX_TIME` with the current timestamp (so you don't have to calculate
 it yourself) and more important, it contains the signature in `PBX_HMAC` based
 on all the previous parameters and the secret key.

-Real example with the Paybox test parameters :
+Real example with the Paybox test parameters:

 ```ruby
 Paybox::System::Base.hash_form_fields_from(